Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Allocate_NCN_IP_Addresses.md

         HMN     | 10.254.1.21
     ```

     > Depending on the networking configuration of the system, the CMN or CAN networks may not be present in SLS network data.
-If CMN or CAN networks do not exist in SLS, then no IP addresses will be allocated for that network.
+No IP addresses will be allocated for networks that do not exist in SLS.

 1. Allocate IP addresses for the NCN in SLS and HSM by adding the `--perform-changes` argument to the command in the previous step.

     ```bash
-    ncn-m# ./add_management_ncn.py allocate-ips \
+    ncn-mw# ./add_management_ncn.py allocate-ips --xname "$XNAME" --alias "$NODE" --perform-changes
-        --xname $XNAME \
-        --alias $NODE \
-        --perform-changes
     ```

     Example output: